 These car parks are available at some of the metro stations:

-Warsaw’s one line of subway links north and south part of the western bank of Warsaw connecting Kabaty (south) and Mlociny (north) passing through the city center (Centrum)
+Warsaw’s first line of subway/metro links north and south part of the western bank of Warsaw connecting Kabaty (south) and Mlociny (north) passing through the city center (Centrum)

 It takes around around 20 min. to reach the city center from both Kabaty and Mlociny station.